wandss/FileNetPEAPI/README.md

 - ICN_Instructions
 - FinalReview

 Are data fields availabe for the workflow.
 It doesn't mean that all of this data fields must be provided.
-It will depends on how the worflow was written, but this gives shows which data fields exists on this particular Workflow.
+It will depends on how the worflow was written, but this shows which data fields exists on this particular Workflow.

 - Approvers
 This is a group to be populated with one or many users.